nmktad/fladdls/README.md

 ### In order to know how to modify the data pipeline, you can change some part of the code and see its effect.

-#### 1. Make the system run for a longer time:
+#### 1. Make the easy changes

-- The code (from task 1) runs only for 3 rounds, 2 epochs, increse it to 10 rounds, 3 epochs to have sufficent rounds for training.
+- The demo runs for 20 rounds, 3 epochs, you can change that.
-- Edit the `.env` file, set `FED_CONFIG_R=10` and `FED_CONFIG_E=3` and the save it.
+- You can edit the `.env` file, set `FED_CONFIG_R` and `FED_CONFIG_E` in order to train it for more or less rounds/epochs or other configurations related to network, topology and runtime.

-#### 2. Increase the number of samples produced by datasources.
+#### 2. Change the code:
-- Run it again:
-    ```
-    ./start_datapipeline.sh docker-compose-task1.yaml
-    ```
-- You will notice that the DATASOURCE containers will stop generating data after some time, so the training process can't be finished.
-- Go to DATASOURCE folder and find the main python codes for generating data: `collect_produce_normal_task1.py`.
-- You should be able to easily find section of the code that is responsible for the `number of samples` generated by DATASOURCE containers.
-- Change it so that generating data stops AFTER the training is done by chacking the output of flclient containers:

-    ```
-    docker logs -f flclient-1 #(or flclient-2)
-    ```
-- Check the "Output" directory for some results.
-- Check the plot as well:
-    ```
-    python3 live_plots.py
-    ```

-### 3. Run the main task, with some anomoly!
-- Edit the .env file, set `FED_CONFIG_R=30` and `FED_CONFIG_E=3` and the save it.
-- Run the main task:
-    ```
-    ./start_datapipeline.sh docker-compose.yaml
-    ```
-- Check the `Output` folder.
-- Run live plots and you should see some anomolies after the training is finished and datasources start to stress.
-    ```
-    python3 live_plots.py
-    ```
+- Each container has a config directory.
+You can check that folder and the .sh script to see how each container starts.
+- The source code is also available and possible to change.

 ### Now you should know how the Datapipeline works and how to change some parts of the code.
-You can continue with task 2 and 3.